Spa Francorchamps Race Track

 Eau Rouge & Raidillon (Turns 2-4)

-• Corner type: High-speed left-right-left combination with elevation change
+• Corner type: high-speed left-right-left combination with elevation change

-• Braking point: Lift slightly or dab the brake depending on your car’s setup.
+• Braking point: lift slightly or dab the brake depending on your car’s setup.

-• Apex speed: Around 230-250 km/h (143-155 mph)
+• Apex speed: around 230-250 km/h (143-155 mph)

-• Tips: Approach Eau Rouge flat-out and prepare for a minor lift or slight brake before turning left.
+• Tips: approach Eau Rouge flat-out and prepare for a minor lift or slight brake before turning left.
 As you climb the hill, aim for the inside kerb at Raidillon (Turn 4).
 Keep the car balanced and avoid too much steering input to maintain speed up the Kemmel Straight.

 Kemmel Straight

-• Section type: High-speed straight
+• Section type: high-speed straight

-• Tips: This long straight offers a great slipstreaming opportunity.
+• Tips: this long straight offers a great slipstreaming opportunity.
 Maximize your exit from Raidillon to carry as much speed as possible.
 Consider your positioning for an overtaking move into Les Combes.

 Spa Francorchamps Race Track